For more information contact:

 An applicant may request a review of the removal.
 The applicant must submit such a request in writing to HRS within 20 calendar days following the date of the notice of the action for which the review is requested.

-The search committee should review the preemployment inquiry guidelines in BPPM 60.08 when developing questions for applicant interviews.
+HR Partner/Recruiters and/or the search committee should review the preemployment inquiry guidelines in BPPM 60.08 when developing questions for applicant interviews.

 Interviewers may also refer to the advisory guidelines for conducting interviews of applicants as outlined on the Faculty Recruitment ToolKit website.

 The department is to maintain all recruitment documents (e.g., interview questions, notes) in accordance with approved records retention schedules (see BPPM 90.01).

 To help with gathering recruitment data, the HR Partner is responsible for updating the current status of each applicant in Workday, including noting who is or is not being considered for the position.

 The Primary Recruiting Coordinator schedules and/or contacts the candidate’s professional references for the Search Committee Chair, HR Partner, or Hiring Manager to conduct the reference check.

 Reference Checks are conducted outside of the Workday system.
 The HR Partner/Recruiter and/or the search committee is responsible for investigating or verifying the following information provided by the applicant:

 - Work history

 The search committee, the position’s supervisor, and/or the appointing authority may examine personnel files of top applicant finalists who work or have worked at WSU (see BPPM 90.07).
 Contact HRS to arrange to view the personnel files of any such applicants.